 We all know that if we own any type of vehicle or equipment, regular maintenance is a good thing.
 In fact it’s not just a good thing, it is required if you want to ensure any kind of longevity in performance.
 Now a days, vehicles, tractors and sundry equipment come with any and all kinds of warning lights.
 My favorite is the “check engine” light that comes on frequently in the vehicles I drive.
 That warning light comes with its own challenges because it covers a variety of potential problems.
 It requires a visit to a garage where you now watch them hook up scanners and normally stand and scratch their heads because they are stumped.

 When my kids started owning their cars I would often get phone calls.
 Dad, they would say, my car broke down.
 I would ask them what the problem was and they would say a warning light came on and based on their owner’s manual it was the “check engine” light.
 Usually I would just laugh and tell them I would be much more concerned if it wasn’t on.
 Obviously I had become somewhat cynical.

 I have found that my mental health also needs maintenance.
 In essence my “check engine” light comes on.
 Unfortunately, just like I do with my vehicles, I tend to ignore it.
 Hope that I will wake up one day and it will have gone off.

-The point being there are numerous things that we can do to keep the “check engine” light off.
+In essence she was telling me, reminding me that there are tools I have that help in keeping the check engine light off.
+It requires an effort.
 It requires a certain dedication and a will to feel better even if it creates some discomfort.
 It also reiterates the fact that we need to occasionally seek help from a professional, someone who can help in keeping the “check engine” light off.
 Make it a good one.